layerJS/layerJS/Readme.md

 ```
 which automatically runs all unit tests via `npm test`.
 The result can be found in the `./dist` directory.

+## More examples ##

+Check out the `./examples` directory in the package to find more examples on how to use layerjs.

 ## Issues, bug reports and feature requests ##

 If you experience any issues or bugs using layerJS or you would like to request features, please let us now through bitbucket [issue tracking](https://bitbucket.org/layerjs/layerjs/issues?status=new&status=open).
 This issue tracker is open to everyone so we encourage discussion on all issues.